IAHWA – June Technical Presentation

 Groundwater Modelling Techniques in Geothermal Areas: Expanding Model Capabilities through Customization

 The WA Branch will hold its first technical meeting of 2013 on Wednesday 20 February at the Balmoral Hotel, 901 Albany Highway, Victoria Park WA.
-The event will start at 5:30 pm with networking/socialising; the talk will begin at 6:00 pm. […]
+The event will start at […]

 Read More… from Groundwater Modelling Techniques in Geothermal Areas: Expanding Model Capabilities through Customization